-- An itemized receipt is required for incidental expense transactions that equal \$75.00 or more. - 2.
+- 3. An itemized receipt with proof of payment must be attached to the Expense Report.
+The receipt must include: - a.
+The name of the rental company - b.
+The name of the employee renting the vehicle - c.
+The starting and ending dates of the rental - d.
+An itemization of expenses incurred - E. Other Expenditures - 1.
+An itemized receipt is required for incidental expense transactions that exceed \$75.00.
+Receipts are not required for incidental expenses unless an individual expense exceeds \$75.00.
+See Textravel for additional information. - 2.
 Other expenditures incurred during the university travel, such as registration fees, may be reimbursed along with the travel expenses via Expense Report.
 An itemized receipt or itemized invoice with proof of payment for each transaction must be attached to the Expense Report. - 3.
 Gratuities are not allowed for state-funded travel. - F. Additional Supporting Documentation - 1.
 For non-foreign travel, a traveler is required to provide a daily itinerary of research/meetings attended or conference program that support the business purpose of the trip. - 2.
-For foreign travel, a traveler must include a post-trip report describing business activities for each applicable day of the trip along with the agenda of the trip in the Expense Report. - G. Deadline for Processing Travel Reimbursements - Employees and prospective employees must submit their request for reimbursement, including required documentation, to the department business office no later than 60 days after travel is completed.
+For foreign travel, a traveler must include a post-trip report describing business activities for each applicable day of the trip along with the agenda of the trip in the Expense Report. - G. Deadline for Processing Travel Reimbursements - 1.
+Employees and prospective employees must submit their request for reimbursement, including required documentation, to the department business office no later than 60 days after travel is completed.
 Requests submitted after 60 days must be routed to the Tax Department (see section 2 below).
-Reimbursement payments must be issued no later than 45 days after the correct and complete Expense Reports are submitted by the employees or prospective employees. - In accordance with Internal Revenue Service accountable plan requirements, as described in IRS Publication 463, all reimbursement requests submitted to the department business office after the above deadline will be treated as taxable income to the payee.
+Reimbursement payments must be issued no later than 45 days after the correct and complete Expense Reports are submitted by the employees or prospective employees. - 2.
+In accordance with Internal Revenue Service accountable plan requirements, as described in IRS Publication 463, all reimbursement requests submitted to the department business office after the above deadline will be treated as taxable income to the payee.
 These Expense Reports must be routed in workflow through the Tax Department and must include a completed Taxable Payments or Reimbursements to Employees form (Exhibit B, SAM 03.D.06).
 On the form, "Other Taxable Wage Benefits" (Payroll Earnings Code 443) should be indicated, but the Expense Report should contain the appropriate accounts that describe the expenses (not account 54814, Other Taxable Wage Benefits). - 3.
 The department should make every effort to submit vouchers for employee and prospective employee travel reimbursements to Accounts Payable as soon as possible, but no later than 15 days following receipt of all required documentation from the traveler.